Skin Rejuvenation, Rosacea, Microderm, Lamprobe, Wrinkle or Hair Reduction

 - If you have or had cold sores or genital herpes, start taking antiviral two days prior to treatment and three days following to decrease outbreak risk.

 - DO NOT have treatment over tattoos (may scar/fade) or fillers such as Juvederm.

 - DO NOT have this done if you are pregnant.

 - Follow up treatment should not be closer together than 4 weeks; unless careful consideration is made.

 - Immediately after treatment you may have redness, bumps or feel slightly sunburned several hours or longer as the healing process is occurring.
 Immediately use cold compress (10 minutes on, 10 minutes off) multiple times in the first 24 hours will help minimize swelling.

-- You may shower after the laser treatments and the treated area may be washed gently with mild cleanser (such as Cetephil, Aquinil, or Dove) in lukewarm water.
-Skin should be patted dry and NOT rubbed.
+- You may shower after the laser treatments and the treated area may be washed gently with a mild cleanser (such as Cetaphil, Aquanil, or Dove) in lukewarm water.
+The skin should be patted dry and NOT rubbed.

 - Avoid any trauma to the skin for at least 2-5 days, such as hot bathing (saunas), strenuous exercise, massage, harsh cleansers, irritants or chemicals such as Peels/Scrubs (exfoliators), Accutane, Retin-A, Benzoyl Peroxide or astringents on the treated area.